-An airport should conduct a special inspection after receipt a complaint or unusual event such as a heavy rain or an aircraft accident occurs.
+An airport should conduct a special inspection after receiving a complaint or unusual event such as a heavy rain or an aircraft accident occurs.

 Example:

-The Aerodrome Operator will conduct a special inspection after receipt of a complaint or when an unusual condition or unusual event occurs on the airport, such as a significant meteorological event, incident, or accident.
+The Aerodrome Operator will conduct a special inspection after receipt of a complaint or when an unusual condition or event occurs on the airport, such as a significant meteorological event, incident, or accident.
 Special inspections will also be conducted at the end of construction activity.
 Each special inspection will be documented in (Log).
 The checklists will be different based on each special inspection.
 (Airport Operations Supervisors) will determine the items in the checklist.

 Inspection Checklist